vokal/android_database_helper/README.md

 	</provider>
 ````

-There are several ways to begin a data model class:
+There are several ways to create a data model class:

  - extending `AbstractDataModel` is the quickest as it provides convenience methods (ie. save(), delete()), and it's a Parcelable object (see below)
  - implementing `DataModelInterface` gives you the easy table setup methods and the populateContentValues() method.
 DatabaseHelper has static methods for save/update and bulk insert, but you will have to handle deletes manually.
  - adding a `TableCreator TABLE_CREATOR` constant to your model class if you cannot do either of the above.
 Tables will be created/upgraded, but you will have to handle all other operations manually.

+Register your model with DatabaseHelper and save your new content Uri:

+	public class MyApp extends Application {

+	@Override
+	public void onCreate() {
+		super.onCreate();

+		DatabaseHelper.registerModel(this, User.class, MyModel.class);
+		DatabaseHelper.registerModel(this, SomeModel.class, "some_table_name")

+	}

+After registering models you can get the content Uri via the DatabaseHelper or from a AbstractDataModel instance:

+	Uri userContentUri = DatabaseHelper.getContentUri(User.class);

+	User user = new User();
+	Uri uri = user.getContentUri();

+Once the AbstractDataModel has been saved, you can get the content item Uri:

+	user.save();
+	Uri uri = user.getContentItemUri();

 ###`AbstractDataModel implements DataModelInterface` :